jbowen4/black-pride-directory/content/events/wotless-queer-caribbean-bashment-nyc-2025.md

 price: 100
 instagram: ''
 website: 'https://solo.to/railsmarketinggroup'
-description: 'Celebrate Chicago Black Pride 2025 at The Bloq Party with music, dancing, and community vibes at The Promontory.'
+description: 'Celebrate NYC Black Pride 2025 at The Bloq Party with music, dancing, and community vibes at The Promontory.'
 categories: ['Pride', 'Party']
 ---